dtao/PhilosopherDeveloper/source/posts/the-road-to-perfection.markdown

 Guess what my first exposure to software development was?
 Hacking VBA macros in Microsoft Excel and writing little webpages in PHP.

 Could it have been otherwise?
 I don't know.
-But I have this hypothesis that if you're going to reach the island of Good Web Development, a path through the PHP forest is the best route to take.
-If you're going to become a world-class application developer, spending some time in the swamp of VB is good for you.
+But I have this hypothesis that if you're going to reach the island of Good Web Development, a path through the PHP Forest is the best route to take.
+If you're going to become a world-class application developer, spending some time in the Swamp of VB is good for you.

 Here's the thing.
 If you're using Microsoft Office, you can click "Record Macro" (or whatever the button is), do a few things, then open up an editor and see code that automates what you just did.
 From looking at this code, you can kinda see how it works; and it's pretty obvious how you could tweak that and make it do something a little different.
 So the distance from "I don't know how to code" to "Gee, I just automated some mundane tasks!" is quite small.